Check journald-query¶

 --ignore-pattern IGNORE_PATTERN

-Any line containing this case-sensitive pattern on the
+Any line containing this case-sensitive string in the

-MESSAGE field will be ignored (repeating).
-So, unlike
+MESSAGE field will be ignored.
+Can be specified

 --ignore-regex IGNORE_REGEX